EB-CDPHE/Data-requests/25.Hosp Admissions by Race/README.md

 Then the following steps were taken to process the downloaded demographic data:
 1. download csv.
 Default filename is "race-estimates-county.csv"
 2. open CSV file, delete ID column, Rename Tab to DATA --> then save as Excel file
-3. Save as Excel file file in INPUT folder
+3. Save as Excel file in INPUT folder (of this data request folder)

 The SAS dataset County_Race_POP2020 is created via this section of code:
 ````diff